dfernandez79/barman/doc/notes.md

 The _guiding design principles_ of barman are:

 * **Keep it simple to understand**.
 For example the concept of _class_ doesn't apply directly to JavaScript, but it's common for programmers that comes from class based programming languages.
-So `Class.create` was preferred over introducing a new term.
+So _class_ was preferred over introducing a new term.

 * **Play nice with _standard_ JavaScript**.
 It means to avoid special method signatures or attributes as much as possible.

 * **Don't re-invent JavaScript**.
 JavaScript has no type checking, and limited encapsulation.
 If you want those features you'll probably need some external compiler.
-I didn't wanted to add those features to barman.
-If you really need them, you can consider other options like:
+I didn't wanted to hack those features into barman.
+If you really need them, consider other options like:
-[dejavu] which provides some limited constraint checking; or a different programing language like [CoffeeScript], [Dart] or [Typescript].
+[dejavu] which provides some limited constraint checking; or a different programming language like [CoffeeScript], [Dart] or [Typescript].

 ### Mixins and traits